 While facing many hardships, the Pilgrims were able to secure powerful allies in the Wampanoag Confederation.
-The natives helped to show them how to plant their fields and take advantage of the “three sisters” (maize, beans, and squash).
-Eventually the Pilgrims and Wampanoag even came together for a great feast which has since come to be celebrated and known as the first Thanksgiving.
+The natives helped show them how to plant their fields and take advantage of the “three sisters” (maize, beans, and squash).
+Eventually the Pilgrims and Wampanoag even came together for a great feast which today we celebrate as the first Thanksgiving.

 Despite being the second permanent English colony in North America, Plymouth colony never attracted the number of settlers that other settlements did.
 Instead, the colony relied upon incredibly high birth rates to increase population.
 Families in Plymouth had an average of 7-8 children that grew into adulthood.2

 The First English Colonies of Newfoundland (1620s)

 The settlements in the Newfoundland colony trace their origins back long before any of the other settlements listed here.
 As early as the 1520s, the settlement of St. John’s, Newfoundland showed up on maps as a seasonal fishing village.
-By 1583, the settlement was officially claimed as England’s first overseas colonial possession by Sir Humphrey Gilbert.
+By 1583 Sir Humphrey Gilbert officially claimed the settlement as England’s first overseas colonial possession.

 The village maintained seasonal occupancy for nearly a century due to royal decree.
 The West Country fishing industry in England did not want the additional competition and did everything in their power to thwart permanent occupancy in the colony.

-Despite their efforts, St. John’s was permanently settled by the 1620s and continued to be a successful venture.
+Despite their efforts, Englishmen permanently settled St. John’s by the 1620s and it continued to be a successful venture.
 The fishing industry was the lifeblood of the colony as the colonists exploited the largest fishery in the world.3 The settlement’s population would always swell in the summer months with an influx of merchants and ships.

 There were several other settlements that were founded in Newfoundland around this time period.
 These include Cuper’s Cove (1610), Bristol’s Hope (1618), Ferryland (1621), and South Falkland (1623).